himanshukadian/priceIQ/src/query_normalizer/README.md

 # Query Normalizer Module

 ## 🧩 Purpose
 Standardizes and structures user input queries for consistent processing across the price intelligence pipeline.
-Converts raw text queries into structured data with extracted metadata like brand, model, storage, and category. **Category detection is built-in and not all queries map to all categories.**
+Converts raw text queries into structured data with extracted metadata like brand, model, and category-specific attributes. **Category detection is built-in and returns different attributes based on product type.**

 ## 🔁 Input & Output